splunk/public-o11y-docs/get-started/service-description.rst

 Observability Cloud informs about the need for renewal through a banner that appears 15 days prior to the subscription expiration date.
 For more information on subscription renewals, contact your Splunk sales representative.

 On expiration date, a 15-day grace period starts.
 During the grace period, users see a banner when logging in reminding them of the expiration.
-After the grace period, the subscription enters suspended mode, which lasts 30 days and during which users can’t log in.
-After the 30 days suspension, the account is terminated and the data stored on the account is deleted.
+After the grace period, the subscription enters suspended mode, which lasts 30 days and during which users can't log in.
+After the 30 day suspension, the account is terminated and the data stored on the account is deleted.

 For additional information, see:

 - :new-page:`Splunk Observability <https://www.splunk.com/en_us/products/observability.html>` on Splunk.com
 - :new-page:`Splunk Observability Cloud Pricing <https://www.splunk.com/en_us/products/pricing/observability.html>` on Splunk.com
-- :new-page:`Observability Cloud Pricing FAQ <https://www.splunk.com/en_us/products/pricing/faqs/observability.html>`
+- :new-page:`Observability Cloud Pricing FAQ <https://www.splunk.com/en_us/products/pricing/faqs/observability.html>` on Splunk.com
-- :new-page:`Observability Cloud Usage, Subscription Limits Enforcement, and Entitlements <https://www.splunk.com/en_us/legal/usage-subscription-limits-enforcement-and-entitlements.html>`
+- :new-page:`Observability Cloud Usage, Subscription Limits Enforcement, and Entitlements <https://www.splunk.com/en_us/legal/usage-subscription-limits-enforcement-and-entitlements.html>` on Splunk.com
+- :new-page:`Splunk Offerings Purchase Capacity and Limitations <https://www.splunk.com/en_us/legal/licensed-capacity.html>` on Splunk.com
 - :new-page:`Splunk Success Plans <https://www.splunk.com/en_us/customer-success/success-plans.html>` on Splunk.com
-- :new-page:`Splunk Offerings Purchase Capacity and Limitations <https://www.splunk.com/en_us/legal/licensed-capacity.html>`

 .. _sd-regions: